Have you found yourself asking, “What is flatbed trucking?” Are you already familiar with curtainside trailers and other types of trailers?

 What Is the Max Weight On a Flatbed Truck?

-Typically, flatbed trucks are capable of hauling in between 40,000 and 46,000 pounds depending on the type of flatbed it is.
+Most flatbed trucks are capable of hauling between 40,000 and 46,000 pounds of materials.
+The exact carrying capacity varies depending on the type of flatbed involved.

 What Are Common Uses of Flatbed Trucking?